bitplane/bitplane.net/dev/java/rainwatch/index.md

 desist for abusing their flash API anyway so I never fixed it.
 And their new version wasn't as good as mine or the old flash app, which is a real shame.
 Oh well.

+If I find the source code I'll put it online here.